 Is the implementation of a corporate compliance program a defense to criminal liability?
 Yes.
 Under some statutes (including the UK Bribery Act and the Criminal Finances Act 2017), the implementation of a corporate compliance program may be an affirmative defense to criminal liability.
 Even without such a statute, the implementation of a corporate compliance program may result in a reduced sentence by the court.
 Is failure to implement a corporate compliance program a basis for criminal liability?
 No, there is no specific offense for failing to implement a corporate compliance program.
-COOPERATION WITH FO REIGN AUTHORITIES Is the country known to cooperate with other foreign government authorities in corporate criminal matters?
+COOPERATION WITH FOREIGN AUTHORITIES

+Is the country known to cooperate with other foreign government authorities in corporate criminal matters?
 Yes.
 The United Kingdom is a party to various bilateral and multilateral treaties on mutual legal assistance.

-GOVERNMENT PROGRA MS AND GUIDANCE What is the key government guidance on prosecuting corporations, if any?
-The Crown Prosecution Service offers legal guidance ("Corporate Prosecutions: Legal Guidance") regarding prosecuting corporations, which addresses the bases for corporate liability, the key considerations for prosecution, and sentencing. government guidance on prosecuting Legal Guidance") regarding prosecuting corporations, which addresses the bases for government guidance on prosecuting corporations, if any?
-Does the government incentivize corporations to Legal Guidance") regarding prosecuting corporations, which addresses the bases for corporate liability, the key considerations for prosecution, and sentencing.
-Yes.
-The SFO has issued guidance ("Operational Handbook: Corporate Co-Operation Guidance") that defines "cooperation" as conduct that includes "identifying suspected wrong-doing and criminal conduct together with the people responsible, regardless of their seniority or position in the organisation."
-As a result, to obtain cooperation credit,
+GOVERNMENT PROGRAMS AND GUIDANCE What is the key The Crown Prosecution Service offers legal guidance ("Corporate Prosecutions: government guidance Legal Guidance") regarding prosecuting corporations, which addresses the bases for on prosecuting corporate liability, the key considerations for prosecution, and sentencing. corporations, if any?
+Does the government Yes.
+The SFO has issued guidance ("Operational Handbook: Corporate Co-Operation incentivize Guidance") that defines "cooperation" as conduct that includes "identifying suspected corporations to wrong-doing and criminal conduct together with the people responsible, regardless of their seniority or position in the organisation."
+As a result, to obtain cooperation credit, identify individuals? corporations are incentivized to identify culpable individuals.
+Does the government Yes.
+There are two main pieces of legislation that protect whistleblowers in the United have a whistleblower Kingdom: the Accountability and Whistleblowing Instrument of 2015 specifically regulates financial institutions, and, beyond that sector, the Public Interest Disclosure program to incentivize whistleblowers?
+Act of 1998 provides protection to employees who make protected disclosures (including if they expose a criminal offense).
+Last Updated December 4, 2020